lmiller1990/design-pattenrns-for-vuejs/src/pdf/GROUPING-FEATURES-WITH-COMPOSABLES.md

 ## Defining the Initial Board

 Let's start with some way to maintain the game state.
-I will call this variable `initialBoard`:
+I will call this variable `initialBoard`, and it will go in a file named `tic-tac-toe.ts`.

 ```js
 const initialBoard = [